 Based on the above, the Authentication Enforcer pattern can be represented in Drools as shown in Table 28.
-The when part of the first rule specifies:

 - 1. the two placeholders \$P1 and \$P2 of the Authentication Enforcer pattern (lines 3-4); - 2. the order in which they should be executed (line 5), - 3. the orchestration property that can be guaranteed through the application of the pattern, i.e., the "AuthenticationEnforcer" property in this case (line 6)